haoxins/haoxins.github.io/archived-2022/cryptography-real-world-1.md

   optimize some operations on the curve.

-* The *Edwards-curve Digital Signature Algorithm* (**EdDSA**)
+* The *Edwards-curve Digital Signature Algorithm*
+---

+  (**EdDSA**)
   - *EdDSA* is actually based on
     *Schnorr signatures*
-  - One particularity of EdDSA is that the scheme does *not require new randomness* for every signing operation.
+  - One particularity of EdDSA is that the scheme does not require new randomness for every signing operation.
   - EdDSA produces signatures *deterministically*.
   - EdDSA is on track to be included in NIST's